Sunday, June 22, 2008

 Yesterday I managed to log some manual labor hours helping the engineers move gravel.
 I’m definitely paying for it this morning as my back has never felt this sore!
 I like to think that I burned off a few calories, but I’m not sure that it made much of an impact in the grand scheme of things.
 So yes, we’re still getting 8 servings of carbs per meal, and it just so happens that all of them are of a yellowish tint.
 It looks like my vegetable craving isn’t going to subside any time soon.
 Speaking of cravings…you would think that coffee would be in abundance here since it grows on the trees and is drying in yards everywhere you look, but apparently no one drinks it!
 Damn you Starbucks for forcing the locals to export the most precious of beans (you are right Mom, I should have packed a french press and some grounds)!!

 Anyway, that’s about it for my rant.
-The turkey is still mean as hell, but I’ve managed to hold my ground and swing sticks fairly effectively and haven’t gotten attacked!
+The turkey is still mean as hell, but I’ve managed to hold my ground and swing sticks fairly effectively and haven’t gotten attacked as of late!

 Thursday, June 5, 2008